Hospital Visitor & Outpatient Guidelines

 The numbers of visitors allowed varies by department and the age and condition of the patient.

-- One visitor is allowed per day to adult inpatients, including those using the Emergency Department, East and West Wings, and the ICU.
+- One visitor is allowed at a time to adult inpatients, including those using the Emergency Department, East and West Wings, and the ICU.

 - Adult outpatients—including all patients visiting practices in the Medical Office Building, the Operating Room, Endoscopy, Medical Infusion, Imaging, and Lab—may have one visitor with them.
 This includes prenatal patients.

-- Pediatric patients—both inpatients and outpatients, regardless of area—may have up to two visitors per day.
+- Pediatric patients—both inpatients and outpatients, regardless of area—may have up to two visitors per dau.

-- Adult patients birthing with Women’s and Children’s Services may have a birth partner per day.
+- Adult patients birthing with Women’s and Children’s Services may have a birth partner plus one person at a time.

 - Patients at the end of life may have four visitors, who must remain in the patient room at all times.
 COVID-positive patients at the end of life may have up to two visitors at a time.